nap-it/vanetza-nap/README.md

 The topic names are fully configurable.

+Note: The simpler format for VAMs is not yet fully implemented.
+For the time being, both vam and vam_full topics behave as vam_full.

 #### Error Messages

 If your application publishes an invalid JSON ETSI C-ITS message, the following errors will appear in the respective Vanetza container's logs: